In the United States of America, the total cost for an academic year can rise over $60,000. Every year, these fees are getting more and more expens...

 Rutgers University – Newark, NJ

-Rutgers is proud of its diversity, and openly recruits student of all racial and ethnic backgrounds.
-More than half of its student body is non-white, and the three largest racial groups are white, Asian and Hispanic.
-In addition to a rigorous academic curriculum, the school sponsors regular programs and events to celebrate diversity, and also offers degree in minority studies – Jewish, African-American, Asian, Middle-Eastern, and Hispanic.
+Rutgers is proud of its diversity and openly recruits students of all racial and ethnic backgrounds.
+More than half of its student body is non-white, and the three largest racial groups are white, Asian, and Hispanic.
+In addition to a rigorous academic curriculum, the school sponsors regular programs and events to celebrate diversity and also offers a degree in minority studies – Jewish, African-American, Asian, Middle-Eastern, and Hispanic.
 Rutgers is now the most diverse university in the country.

 Stanford University, Stanford, CA

 Stanford is known for its “push” to create one of the most diverse universities in the U.S., and it has been fully successful in doing so.
 To promote awareness and relationships among all of these diverse it offers a number of student groups and organizations that blend members of all racial and ethnic backgrounds.
 Even the residence halls are centered on themes that will bring greater diversity – humanities, the arts, biology, language and cultures, and global citizenship.

 This private Catholic university puts its “money where its mouth is.”
 Not only does it openly recruit significant minority groups, but it also requires that all students take 9 credit hours from a curriculum in cultural diversity but requires community service work in local minority communities.
 Not only is this school one of the most diverse universities, but its graduate also has supreme exposure in real-world settings.

 The majority of minority populations at this university are Asian, Pacific-Islander, native Hawaiians, and the LGBT community.
 It promotes cultural awareness by many campus-wide organizations and support organizations for a number of specific groups – East Indians, LGBT students, and Vietnamese, to name a few.
 While its African-American and Latino populations are small, so is its white population.
 Only 19% of the student body is Caucasian.